Dawenster/timeauction/README.md

 Emails
 ------

-In development mode, make sure to run the following command in terminal
+In development mode, make sure to run the following command in terminal:
 ```
 mailcatcher
 ```
 You can see the "caught" emails by going to localhost:1080.
-Failure to do this may result in the error
+Failure to do this may result in the error:

 ```
 Errno::ECONNREFUSED: Connection refused - connect(2) for "localhost" port 1025